lindseyguan/a3mtools/README.md

 ## important notes
 - slice numbering is relative to the **query sequence**
-- query sequence is always the first sequence in the MSA, and is named 101 or some combination of concatenated querys (e.g. 101\t102)
+- query sequence is always the first sequence in the MSA, and is named 101 or some combination of concatenated querys if the MSA is the result of concatenation (e.g. 101\t102)
-- slicing with a step size other than 1 is not supported yet and probably won't be
+- slicing with a step size other than 1 is not supported yet and probably will not be supported
 - **MSAs are combined in unpaired format**
   - combining MSAs in paired format is not supported yet